John Morley: Legacy

 A philosophical Radical of a somewhat mid-19th century type, and highly suspicious of the later opportunistic reaction (in all its forms) against Cobdenite principles, he yet retained the respect of the majority whom it was his usual fate to find against him in British politics by the indomitable consistency of his principles and by sheer force of character and honesty of conviction and utterance.
 His legacy was a purely moral one; although in May 1870 he married Mrs. Rose Mary Ayling, the union produced no heirs.
 Mrs. Ayling was already married when she met John Morley and the couple waited to marry until her first husband died several years later (another similarity to John Stuart Mill).
 She was never received into polite society, and many of his colleagues, including Asquith, never met her.
 Morley had three siblings, Edward Sword Morley (1828–1901), William Wheelhouse Morley (1840 – c.
 1870), and Grace Hannah Morley (1842–1925).

 According to historian Stanley Wolpert in his 1967 book: "It is hardly exaggeration to speculate that, but for the socially unpardonable circumstances surrounding his marriage, Morley might well have become Britain's foreign secretary, possibly even prime minister".
-After more than 50 years of a quietly secluded personal life, Lord Morley died of heart failure at his home, Flowermead, Wimbledon Park, south London, on 23 September 1923, aged eighty-four, when the viscountcy became extinct.
+After more than 50 years of a quietly secluded personal life, Viscount Morley of Blackburn died of heart failure at his home, Flowermead, Wimbledon Park, south London, on 23 September 1923, aged eighty-four, when the viscountcy became extinct.
 After cremation at Golders Green Crematorium, his ashes were buried at Putney Vale Cemetery.
 He was followed in death several months later by Rose.
 Morley's estate was valued for probate at £59,765, a surprising sum for a self-made man who devoted his life to writing and politics.

 Morley inspired many leading figures of the 20th century, including Mahomed Ali Jinnah, the founding father of Pakistan.
-The Austrian classical liberal theorist Friedrich Hayek, writing in 1944, wrote this about Morley's reputation:
+The Austrian-born classical liberal theorist Friedrich Hayek, writing in 1944, as a British citizen, wrote about Morley's reputation:

 It is scarcely an exaggeration to say that the more typically English a writer on political or social problems then appeared to the world, the more he is to-day forgotten in his own country.
-Men like Lord Morley ... who were then admired in the world at large as outstanding examples of the political wisdom of liberal England, are to the present generation largely obsolete Victorians.
+Men like Lord Morley or Henry Sidgwick, Lord Acton or A. V. Dicey, who were then admired in the world at large as outstanding examples of the political wisdom of liberal England, are to the present generation largely obsolete Victorians.